-In general, information reporting will apply to payments of dividends on shares of our common stock and proceeds of a disposition of shares of our common stock to U.S. holders, other than certain exempt recipients such as corporations.
-Under U.S. federal income tax law, dividends and proceeds from the sale of shares of our common stock paid to a U.S. holder (other than an exempt recipient) may be subject to "backup" withholding at the then applicable rate.
-Backup withholding generally applies to a U.S. holder if the holder (i) fails to furnish to us or our paying agent a correct social security number or other taxpayer identification number (TIN), or fails to furnish a certification of exempt status, (ii) has been notified by the IRS that it is subject to backup withholding as a result of the failure to properly report payments of interest or dividends or (iii) under certain circumstances, fails to provide a certified statement, signed under penalty of perjury, that the TIN provided is its correct number and that it is a U.S. holder under the backup withholding.
+In general, information reporting will apply to payments of dividends on shares of our Series B Preferred Stock or common stock and proceeds of a disposition of shares of our Series B Preferred Stock or common stock to U.S. holders, other than certain exempt recipients such as corporations.
+Under U.S. federal income tax law, dividends and proceeds from the sale of shares of our Series B Preferred Stock or common stock paid to a U.S. holder (other than an exempt recipient) may be subject to "backup" withholding at the then applicable rate.
+Backup withholding generally applies to a U.S. holder if the holder (i) fails to furnish to us or our paying agent a correct social security number or other taxpayer identification number (TIN), or fails to furnish a certification of exempt status, (ii) has been notified by the IRS that the holder is subject to backup withholding as a result of the failure to properly report payments of interest or dividends or (iii) under certain circumstances, fails to provide a certified statement, signed under penalty of perjury, that the TIN provided is the holder's correct number and that the holder is a U.S. person that is not subject to backup withholding.
 Backup withholding is not an additional tax.
-Any amounts withheld from payments to a U.S. holder to a refund, provided that the required information is timely furnished to the IRS.
+Any amounts withheld from payments to a U.S. holder under the backup withholding rules will be allowed as a credit against the holder's U.S. federal income tax liability and may entitle the holder to a refund, provided that the required information is timely furnished to the IRS.
 Certain U.S. persons are exempt from backup withholding, including corporations, provided that their exemptions from backup withholding are properly established.